 After the test

-During an EEG, flat metal discs (electrodes) are attached to your scalp.
-In a high-density EEG, shown here, the electrodes are closely spaced together.
+During an EEG, flat metal discs (electrodes) are attached to the scalp.
+In a high-density EEG, shown here, the electrodes are close together.
 The electrodes are connected to the EEG machine with wires.
-Some people wear an elastic cap fitted with electrodes, instead of having the adhesive applied to their scalps.
+Some people wear an elastic cap fitted with electrodes instead of having the adhesive applied to their scalps.

 If possible, bring along a family member or friend to the appointment to help you remember the information you're given.